WinSMP/TeleportAssist/README.md

-# TpaPlugin
+# TeleportAssist

-TpaPlugin is a Minecraft plugin designed for Bukkit servers that allows players to send and accept teleport requests.
+TeleportAssist is a Minecraft plugin designed for Minecraft servers that allows players to send and accept teleport requests.
 It provides commands for teleporting to other players, accepting or denying teleport requests, and teleporting back to a previous location.

 ## Features